 Most of our services are provided without cost or expectation.
-All of our estate planning services are provided free of charge.
+Our estate planning services are largely provided free of charge.
 Our investment management and financial planning services are charged at a minimal fee.

 We do pass along some expenses to providing estate planning and investment management services.
 As we work with a local attorney for estate planning matters, that attorney will charge a fee for his or her work in reviewing and approving the documents.
 This fee is negotiable with the local attorney and will vary depending on where you are located.
 Additionally, trading fees incurred through investment management are borne by the client.

 If we are invited to your local assembly for a seminar or other presentation, there will be no fee asked or expected.
 We do have a strict non-solicitation policy.